adult-zachary/HDL_Portfolio/README.md

-Bless the Designer and his HDL
+Bless the Designer and His HDL /n
-Bless the verification and synthesis of Him
+Bless the verification and synthesis of Him /n
-May His clock never cross domain
+May His clock never cross domain /n
-May He keep the Dev Board for Himself
+May He keep the Dev Board for Himself /n